SuperKXT/deployments/deployment-key.md

    IdentityFile C:\Users\Administrator\.ssh\backend
    IdentitiesOnly yes
 ```
-## Add the generate public key to the repo
+## Add the generated public key to the repo

 1. Open and copy the contents of the public key file.
 The path should be something like the following
 ```bash